-Table 4.2-10: Advantages, Disadvantages, and Preliminary Assessment on the Rehabilitation of theExisting Dumpsite in Kandal
+Table 4.2-10: Advantages, Disadvantages, and Preliminary Assessment on the Rehabilitation of the Existing Dumpsite in Kandal

 Advantages Disadvantages Preliminary Assessment The existing site is already used as a landfill and will require further investment for rehabilitation.
 The site has good access to a nearby main (paved) road and city service area.
 Additional land around the site is available.
 Cost savings can be made through expanding the existing site and shared infrastructure and environmental management systems (E.g. roads, drainage, leachate treatment plant, etc.) with the current cells.
 The site is not reported as prone to flooding and generally not close to environmentally sensitive receptors or cultural heritage sites.
-The site (from initial investigations) is underlain with impermeable clays Site is less than 1.0 km from residential settlements, which are rapidly expanding; community has complained of being directly impacted.
+The site (from initial investigations) is underlain with impermeable clays Site is less than 1.0 km from residential settlements, which are rapidly expanding and is expected to reach the boundaries of the waste disposal area in the short future; community has complained of being directly impacted.
 Site has shallow groundwater.
 Current open dump has no environmental controls and will require extensive rehabilitation.
 The incinerator has no environmental controls.
 Current waste 'cells' have no liner, leachate collection or treatment, leading to potential pollution of groundwater.
-A closure and remediation of the existing site would have high social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation through livelihood restoration project.
-Conclusion: Closure of existing dumpsite with rehabilitation appears the most suitable option.
-The existing landfill site is within a high value development zone.
-The waste has been extensively burned leaving a low volume of in- situ waste which could be relocated to a new landfill location.
-The current site can be rehabilitated back to a point where it is suitable for future residential / industrial development with substantial revenues.
-The current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation through livelihood restoration project.
-Alternatively, the transfer station, material recovery facility and composting facility could continue to be located at the existing location with the landfill disposal at a new location.
+A closure and remediation of the existing site would have high social impacts as the current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require compensation through livelihood measures.
+Conclusion: Closure of existing dumpsite with rehabilitation appears the most suitable option as there is insufficient space for continued use as waste disposal area due to the rapidly expanding community in the direction of the area. • The existing landfill site is within a high value development zone.
+The waste has been extensively burned leaving a low volume of insitu waste which could be relocated to a new landfill location.
+The current site can be rehabilitated back to a point where it is suitable for future residential / industrial development with substantial revenues. • The current waste-pickers of the site would need to travel to the new landfill site to continue collecting recyclables and require livelihood measures. • Alternatively, the transfer station, material recovery facility and composting facility could continue to be located at the existing location with the landfill disposal at a new location.
 The incineration facility would need to close due to the lack of environmental controls.